When I started this blog in April 2018 (this is my second blog), I knew I wanted to make money blogging. It was the very intention of my Blog.

 Undoubtedly, it can be really hectic and yes, it requires a lot of planning.
 But the results are worth it and more.

-You have to record a few instructional videos and put it all up in a platform.
+You have to record a few instructional videos and put them all up on a platform.
 Additionally, you can upload word documents, PDFs and any other material your students might find helpful.